-Our data shows that Duo works at SJSU.
-Over the last six months leading up to February 2021, Duo blocked access almost 100,000 times, which is 4.6% of all attempted logins during that time span.
-Recently, other campuses without MFA have been hit through unprotected student accounts.
+Our data shows that MFA works at SJSU.
+From September 2020 to February 2021, just before the student rollout, MFA blocked access almost 100,000 times, which is 4.6% of all attempted logins during that time span.
+Recently, other campuses without MFA have been attacked through unprotected student accounts.

 Vice President of Information Technology